bizologyx/bizologyx/README.md

 As the **Founder & CEO of Bizologyx**, I lead a global team of engineers and strategists.
 My mission is to bridge the gap between complex Artificial Intelligence and practical business utility.
 I don't just build software; I build **scalable digital ecosystems** that drive revenue and efficiency.

-I specialize in **AI-Driven Development**, meaning I leverage Large Language Models (LLMs), Automation Agents, and Neural Networks to write cleaner, faster, and more efficient code.
+I specialize in **AI-Driven Development**, leveraging Large Language Models (LLMs), Automation Agents, and Neural Networks to write cleaner, faster, and more efficient code.

 * 🔭 **Current Focus:** Scaling [**Bizologyx**](https://bizologyx.com) into a global innovation hub.
 * 🧠 **Core Power:** Integrating Generative AI into SaaS platforms.